 Youth Mentoring is one of Le Chéile’s core services.
 The young people we work with come from a variety of backgrounds with the common feature being that they have either committed an offence or are at risk of committing an offence.
-In general, we work with young people aged between 12 and 23 years of age.
+In general, we work with young people aged between 12 and 24 years of age (inclusive).

 What is youth mentoring?